Data-driven multiscale modeling for correcting dynamical systems: Results

 Table~\ref{tab:higherres} shows the results for the downscale experiments, comparing against ``across'' prediction which accesses only coarse-scale information.
 In these results we observe an advantage to performing the predictions with access to higher-resolution data (the ``downscale'' columns), suggesting potential advantages and a decrease in uncertainty in such predictions.

 Results for experiments examining prediction in the opposite direction---predicting a high-resolution forcing with access to a low-resolution copy of the target from an oracle---are included in Table~\ref{tab:buildup}.
 We also observe an advantage in this task from having access to the additional information.
 The low resolution input in the buildup experiments yields lower errors on average at evaluation.
 This advantage is greater when the additional input is closer in scale to the target output.
 The predictions building up from $96\times96$ to $128\times128$ have lower errors than those which access an additional $64\times64$ input.
 This is not unexpected given that the input with nearer resolution resolves more of the target value, leaving fewer details which need to be predicted by the network.

 The results for both separated experiments (those reported in Table~\ref{tab:higherres} and Table~\ref{tab:buildup}) for the MSE metric are illustrated in Figure~\ref{fig:evalscatter}.

-Results for the combined experiments, reported in Table~\ref{tab:combineres}, illustrate the early potential of this approach.
-In general, splitting the subgrid forcing prediction across scales slightly improved performance, particularly in cases with a smaller scale step down.
-The improvement is particularly pronounced for the small size networks, suggesting there may be potential to improve architectural efficiency using a multiscale prediction process.

-We find that adding additional buildup steps slightly hurt performance relative to a single lower scale level.
-We expect this may be due to accumulated errors propagated between the networks.
-Adding a small amount of noise during the sequential training process may help improve robustness.
-The points contributing to the MSE averages in Table~\ref{tab:combineres} are illustrated in Figure~\ref{fig:combinescatter}.